The road to fitness is paved with good intentions — but sometimes it’s hard to know how to take the first steps.

 3. Seek a personal trainer

 It may sound daunting, but working with a personal trainer provides both expertise and motivation that you can’t find on your own.
 Be sure to find a trainer who works at the right level, though.
 If you’re a beginner, you don’t need to work with someone who trains pro athletes.
 Ask for references, and find out what types of clients a trainer typically has so you can find the right match.
-Get more tips for choosing a personal trainer.

 4. Get wet

 The pool — outdoor or indoor — is good for more than just swimming laps.
 Water-based exercise can be especially good for people who are overweight or have back pain or arthritis.
 It works because water offers 12 times the resistance of air to tone and strengthen muscles.
 You’ll burn 400 to 500 calories per hour.
-Learn more about the benefits of water-based exercise.

 5. Use apps and trackers honestly